 And lastly, as our homes are asked to do more and be more (such as double as year around home offices and staycation resorts), we want them to be as energy efficient as possible.
 Sustainable solar energy, high performance windows, smart thermostats for regulating heating and cooling, and high performance air filtration systems are popular and sought after design details for sustainable and healthy living.

 Our Summit house was the first home permitted under the city of Beverly Hills’ Green Building Ordinance, and features 20’ double height glass walls that are 15% more energy efficient than the city’s code requirements.
-This glass expanse presents a modern architectural exterior, while flooding the open volume interior with light, views, and an expansive indoor outdoor quality.
+This glass expanse presents a modern architectural exterior, while flooding the open volume interior with natural light, views, and an expansive indoor outdoor quality.

 Previous